.XLS File Extension

 What is an XLS file?

-An XLS file is a spreadsheet file created by Microsoft Excel or exported by another spreadsheet program, such as OpenOffice Calc or Apple Numbers.
+An XLS file is a spreadsheet file created by Microsoft Excel or another spreadsheet program, such as OpenOffice Calc or Apple Numbers.
 It contains one or more worksheets, which store and display data in a table format.
 XLS files may also store mathematical functions, charts, styles, and formatting.